Tumor: a single word that can change your life in a jiffy.

 The most crucial distinction in tumors is whether they are benign (non-cancerous) or malignant (cancerous).

-A benign tumor is non-cancerous, grows slowly, has well-defined borders, and does not invade or spread to other body parts, making it generally harmless.
+A benign tumor is non-cancerous, grows slowly, has well-defined borders, and does not invade or spread to other parts of the body, making it generally harmless.
 In contrast, a malignant tumor is cancerous, grows rapidly, has irregular borders, invades nearby tissues, and can spread (metastasize) to distant organs, requiring immediate medical treatment.

 Here’s a quick comparison to highlight their key differences: